pulumi/pulumi-hugo/themes/default/content/docs/clouds/kubernetes/guides/apps.md

 import * as k8s from "@pulumi/kubernetes";
 import * as pulumi from "@pulumi/pulumi";

-// Get the GCP project registry repository. const registry = gcp.container.getRegistryRepositoryOutput();
+// Get the Google Cloud project registry repository. const registry = gcp.container.getRegistryRepositoryOutput();

 // Get the repository URL